S Vremena Na Vreme: Reunion and second breakup (1993–1997)

-On Sarvan's idea, in May 1993 in Belgrade Youth Center, the most notable musicians of Serbian 1960s and 1970s acoustic rock scene gathered to perform on a fund-raising concert.
+On Sarvan's idea, in May 1993 in Belgrade Youth Center, the most prominent musicians of Serbian 1960s and 1970s acoustic rock scene gathered to perform on a fund-raising concert.
 The good reception of the performance convinced S Vremena Na Vreme members to reunite.
 They held their comeback concert in Sava Centar on 5 November 1993, featuring keyboardist Saša Lokner (of Bajaga i Instruktori), bass guitarist Bata Božanić, drummer Ratko Ljubičić and percussionist Nenad Januzović performing with the band.
-The concert also features guest appearance by singer Snežana Jandrlić, who performed the song "Prvi sneg" ("First Snow"), originally recorded by her former band Suncokret.
+The concert also featured guest appearance by singer Snežana Jandrlić, who performed the song "Prvi sneg" ("First Snow"), originally recorded by her former band Suncokret.
 The recording of the concert was released on the video album S Vremena Na Vreme uživo, Sava Centar novembar 1993 (S Vremena Na Vreme Live, Sava Centar November 1993).
-At the same time the band released the compilation album Vreme ispred nas (The Time that's Coming) which featured a live version of "Sunčana strana ulice", and "Na početku i na kraju" ("In the beginning and in the End"), the latter originally recorded in 1973.
+At the same time, the band released the compilation album Vreme ispred nas (The Time That's Coming) which featured, alongside their old songs, a live version of "Sunčana strana ulice", and "Na početku i na kraju" ("In the Beginning and in the End"), the latter originally recorded in December 1973 but previously unreleased.
 In 1994, the song "Sunčana strana ulice" was released on Komuna compilation album Sve smo mogli mi: Akustičarska muzika (We Could Have Done All: Acoustic Music), which featured songs by Yugoslav acoustic rock acts.
+Director Milutin Petrović and journalist Petar Janjatović made a documentary film Večna grupa S Vremena Na Vreme (Eternal Band S Vremena Na Vreme), dealing with the band's reunion.

 In 1995, S Vremena Na Vreme released the studio album Posle kraja (After the End).
-The album featured Bata Božanić (on bass guitar), Saša Lokner (on keyboards), Čeda Macura (on drums), Pera "Joe" Miladinović (harmonica), and Marija Mihajlović (vocals on the song "Spavaj").
-Ninković and Marija Mihajlović during the same year recorded the album Zvuk tišine (The Sound of Silence), which featured their versions of songs by Pink Floyd, Simon & Garfunkel, The Rolling Stones, The Beatles and other artists.
-The recording of the concert S Vremena Na Vreme held at Studio M in Novi Sad on 30 January 1996, which was a part of the NS Plus Unplugged series, was released on the live album Unplugged in the summer of 1997.
-The album featured a cover of Bob Dylan's song "Knockin' on Heaven's Door".
+The album featured Bata Božanić (on bass guitar), Saša Lokner (on keyboards), Čeda Macura (on drums), Pera "Joe" Miladinović (on harmonica), and Marija Mihajlović (on vocals in the song "Spavaj").
+Alongside new songs, the album featured a new version of their 1974 song "Povratna karta" ("Return Ticket").
+During the same year, Ninković and Marija Mihajlović recorded the album Zvuk tišine (The Sound of Silence), which featured their versions of songs by Pink Floyd, Simon & Garfunkel, The Rolling Stones, The Beatles and other artists.
+The recording of the concert that S Vremena Na Vreme held at Studio M in Novi Sad on 30 January 1996, which was a part of the NS Plus Unplugged series, was released on the live album Unplugged in the summer of 1997.
+Alongside their songs, the album also featured a cover of Bob Dylan's song "Knockin' on Heaven's Door".
 After the album was released, the band disbanded once again.